rroethof/roethof.net/content/posts/2025/07/proxmox-companion-services/index.md

 Let's dive into the services that, in my experience, are absolutely essential for anyone running Proxmox VE.

 Proxmox VE is a workhorse.
 It’s open source, it’s powerful, and it just works.
 But if you think spinning up a few VMs is all it takes, you’re missing the point.
-The real magic happens when you bolt on the right tools—otherwise, you’re flying blind and hoping for the best.
+The real magic happens when you bolt on the right tools, otherwise, you’re flying blind and hoping for the best.

 Here’s my no-nonsense list of what you actually need to run Proxmox like a pro.
 No fluff, just the stuff that keeps your setup alive and kicking.

-### 1. Proxmox Backup Server (PBS): Don’t Be an Idiot—Back Up
+### 1. Proxmox Backup Server (PBS): Don’t Be an Idiot, Back Up

 If you're running any kind of critical workload, whether it's a personal media server or a production database, backups are not optional.
 They are the single most important line of defense against data loss, hardware failure, or, let's be honest, your own screw-ups.